mosierkyle/mosierkyle/README.md

-<h3 align="center">I'm Kyle, a software developer from San Luis Obispo, CA</h3>
+<h3 align="center">Hey I'm Kyle </h3>

 ### 🗣️ About Me
-I am a driven full stack developer who loves to learn and build cool stuff.
-I am currently pursuing a BS in Business Administration / Information Systems at Cal Poly San Luis Obispo.
-My focus lies in transforming creative ideas into innovative, value-packed applications.
+I am a driven full stack developer and Software Engineer who loves to learn and build valuable things.
+I am a recent graduate from Cal Poly San Luis Obispo where I studied Business and Computer Science.
+Check out some of my work!

 ### 🗂 Projects